binast/binjs-ref/spec/context.md

 The `UnitCodeTable` is a table with a single symbol.
 This symbol is assigned given a zero-length code.
 As a consequence when that table is used to encode a symbol in the tree, it generates no bits in the output.

 Because modern minified JavaScript tends to be very regular `UnitCodeTables` occur a lot in practice and are a large contributor to the size reduction of BinAST encoded tree sizes.
 For example, BinAST tracks whether each scope uses `eval` (see `hasDirectEval` in `es6.webidl`.)
 However modern JavaScript practice avoids using `eval`.
-Encoding a unit code table for `false` takes two bytes, `00h 00h`, so BinAST v2 can represent an unlimited number of block scope’s lack of `eval` with a fixed overhead of two bytes -- fewer after Brotli compression.
+Encoding a unit code table for `false` takes two bytes, `00h 00h`, so the format can represent an unlimited number of block scope’s lack of `eval` with a fixed overhead of two bytes -- fewer after Brotli compression.

 Note that a unit code table is the only way to produce a zero-length code. `MultiCodeTableImplicit` may mention symbols with zero length, but these are skipped during code assignment.
 The `MultiCodeTable` is a table with multiple symbols.
 There are two variants of the encoding depending on the type of symbol being encoded.